 Oil for frying

 1. To change the texture of this vegetarian staple, try to remove as much water as possible from the extra-firm tofu.
-Do this by gently pressing it between two flat surfaces, ( I use plates) then by blotting it with a clean tea-towel.
-This improves the flavour absorption and reduces hot oil splashes.
+Do this by gently pressing it between two flat surfaces, (I use plates) then by blotting it with a clean tea towel.
+This improves flavor absorption and reduces hot oil splashes.

-2. Heat 2 tablespoons of cooking oil in a pan/wok and keep at a medium heat.
+2. Heat 2 tablespoons of cooking oil in a pan/wok and keep at medium heat.

-3. Cut tofu into bit-sized pieces.
-For most recipes 1 inch (2cm) thick cubes will be suitable while others may call for strips or thin steaks.
+3. Cut tofu into bite-sized pieces.
+For most recipes, 1 inch (2cm) thick cubes will be suitable while others may call for strips or thin steaks.
 All sizes will work brilliantly.